anchor/fleet-magento-docs/docs/tutorial/production-environment.md

 www       www.prod.ancora.f.nchr.io
 --------  ------------------------------
 ```

+*Note* the autoscaling metrics in the prior description.
+Fleet autoscales the
+application tier by default.

-Then simply activate the previous release:
+To roll back, activate the previous release:
 ```bash
 $ fleet env activate prod 037205f
 Release 037205f is now being activated for environment prod
 ```
-There you have it you've completed using continuous delivery with Fleet for a Magento store.